All Episodes

 And what I'm seeing now, I never thought that I would see this type of ideology in our government, but it's happening today.

-And what I mean by that is you guys sold uh a pretty good pitch to the community, to the news media.
+And what I mean by that is you guys sold a pretty good pitch to the community, to the news media.

-You guys pretended you weren't really what you were, and that facade worked for a really long time until like Giuliani came along and said, No, no, no, we could probably do something about this.
+And that facade worked for a really long time until like Giuliani came along and said, no, no, no, we could probably do something about this.

 But is it the same sort of thing, Michael?